George Kurtz: Growth and impact

 Headquartered in Austin, Texas, with offices in Sunnyvale, California, and operations worldwide, CrowdStrike grew quickly.
 In 2017, Kurtz was named one of 34 regional EY Entrepreneurs of the Year for building CrowdStrike.
 In 2019, the company held its initial public offering (IPO) on the Nasdaq stock exchange, reaching a valuation of about $6.6 billion.

 A July 2020 report by IDC called CrowdStrike the fastest-growing vendor in the market.
-In 2021, the company was ranked No. 4 on Inc. Magazine’s inaugural list of the 250 Best-Led Companies.
+In 2021, the company was ranked No. 4 on Inc. Magazine's inaugural list of the 250 Best-Led Companies.
 In 2024, CrowdStrike was added to the S&P 500 index, becoming the fastest cybersecurity company to join the index.
 That year, Cybercrime Magazine named Kurtz its "Cybersecurity Person of the Year."
 Kurtz's total compensation for 2024 was $47 million, an increase of 29 percent over the previous year.
-In 2025, Kurtz received a USA Award for "excellence in business leadership" from CEO Today.

 CrowdStrike has been recognized for its innovation in the cybersecurity industry, particularly in endpoint security.
 In March 2020, Andrew Nowinski, an analyst at D.A.
 Davidson & Co., said CrowdStrike offered a leading solution in the field.
 In 2023 and 2024, the company's AI-powered threat detection and response products were said to advance the fields of threat hunting and automated security.
 The company's subscription-based approach to cybersecurity has been compared to Salesforce's model in customer relationship management and ServiceNow's role in IT service management.

 2024 outage

-In July 2024, CrowdStrike released a software update that disrupted service for some 8.5 million systems running Microsoft Windows, affecting governments, banks, airlines, and more around the world.
-The disruption, which affected economies in many countries, has been called the largest outage in the history of information technology.
+In July 2024, CrowdStrike released a software update that disrupted millions of Microsoft Windows systems, an event that has been described as the largest outage in the history of information technology.
+As chief executive officer, Kurtz publicly apologized for the incident and said the company would work to restore affected systems and change its internal development and testing processes to prevent more such failures.
+Media coverage noted that Kurtz had also been involved a 2010 McAfee software update that caused widespread disruption.

-CEO Kurtz issued a public apology within hours of the outage, acknowledging the severity of the disruption and expressing the company's deep regret for the impact on customers and the wider public.
-Microsoft and CrowdStrike collaborated to develop and deploy a patch to restore system stability.
-The company released several statements as it worked to fix the problem and prevent similar ones in the future.
-The company also promised to execute a comprehensive internal review of its software development and testing processes.
-Independent industry analysis praised CrowdStrike's transparent and rapid response as an example of best practices in incident management and communication within the cybersecurity sector.
+Investments

-Media noted that this was the second time Kurtz had been at the center of a global IT outage, after the 2010 incident at McAfee.
+Kurtz has invested in emerging-technology and cybersecurity startups, including Lovable, which makes an AI-assisted software development platform; 1Password, which makes an enterprise password and identity-management platform; Armadin, which he joined in 2026 as a board member; Doppel, a cybersecurity company that focuses on AI-enabled social-engineering attacks; Grip Security, which makes a SaaS security platform; and VISO TRUST, which makes a third-party risk-management product for vendors.